Technical Help for Members

 Each type of service has its own About This Service page, which explains how the service works and answers common questions.

 The pages don't look quite right.
-What Web browsers does Group Health support?
+What Web browsers does Kaiser Permanente support?

 We support the more recent versions of commonly used browsers, primarily Internet Explorer, Firefox, and Safari.

-If you are using an older browser, you should consider upgrading to a more recent version to get the most satisfactory experience on the Group Health site.
+If you are using an older browser, you should consider upgrading to a more recent version to get the most satisfactory experience on the Kaiser Permanente site.

 I am having trouble opening PDF links.